camnguyenmeow/camnguyenmeow.github.io/projects.md

 ----

-## [Wire Connect Game](https://camnguyenmeow.github.io/connectwire/) <a name="wireconnectgame"></a>
+## <a name="wireconnectgame"></a> [Wire Connect Game](https://camnguyenmeow.github.io/connectwire/)
 - **This is a puzzle game. rotate wire to connect START to END.
-This website has the function of storing the names and times of players so that we can determine the fastest solver**<br>
+This website has the function of storing the names and times of players so that we can determine the fastest solver**
 <br>
    - **_Website:_** [https://camnguyenmeow.github.io/connectwire](https://camnguyenmeow.github.io/connectwire/)
    - **_Source code:_** [https://camnguyenmeow.github.io/connectwire/](https://camnguyenmeow.github.io/connectwire/)